 The higher you climb, the more spectacular the view becomes in all directions: a mix of mountain shrubs and incredible ocean views – a view that even the wildlife enjoy…

 We finally stopped, spent time just soaking in the view, then headed back down – and yes, you get the incredible view as your guide…

 With this aggressive four hour hike behind us, it was time to regroup at home for the second part of the day: a classic Hitchcock film!

-To Catch a Thief is a 1955 American romantic thriller film directed by Alfred Hitchcock, from a screenplay by John Michael Hayes based on the 1952 novel To Catch a Thief by David Dodge.
-The film stars Cary Grant as a retired cat burglar who has to save his reformed reputation by catching an imposter preying on the wealthy tourists of the French Riviera.
-Grace Kelly stars opposite him as his romantic interest in her final film with Hitchcock.
+To Catch a Thief is the 1955 romantic thriller film directed by Alfred Hitchcock, and stars Cary Grant as a retired cat burglar who has to save his reformed reputation by catching an imposter preying on the wealthy tourists of the French Riviera.
+Grace Kelly also stars – and it was her final film with Hitchcock.

 Here is what inspired us to watch it: the incredibly beautiful French Riviera, which is shown in a great driving scene with Cary Grant and Grace Kelly…never mind that every dialogue scene was clearly shot in a studio on green screen, the exterior shots offer up a Riviera that reminds us of the view from Will Rogers!

 So there you go: a great “hitch hike” – and more to come!

 Categories: Action Films, Art, Books / Media, British Cinema, Cult Movies, Exotic Travel, Great Films, Hollywood, Los Angeles, Memoirs, Movies, Sports, Talent/Celebrities, Travel, Travel Adventures, Travel Memoir, Uncategorized